eaglerforge/eaglerforge.github.io/docs/apidocs/index.md

   - returns screen width
 - `getFONT_HEIGHT()`
   - returns the FONT_HEIGHT
+- `getStringWidth({string: String}) : int`
+  - returns the width of a string based on minecraft's font
 - `drawStringWithShadow({msg: String, x: Integer, y: Integer, color: Integer})`
   - draws your string to screen and needs to be ran when the `drawhud` event is called. the color parameter needs be hex but # is replaced with 0x
 - `drawString({msg: String, x: Integer, y: Integer, color: Integer})`